David Halton

-David Halton (born Beaconsfield, Buckinghamshire, England, 1940) is a Canadian reporter.
+David Halton (born Beaconsfield, Buckinghamshire, England, 1940) is a Canadian broadcast journalist.
 Until his retirement in June 2005, he was the senior correspondent in Washington for CBC News.

+His biography Dispatches from the Front: Matthew Halton, Canada's Voice at War, was shortlisted for the 2016 RBC Taylor Prize.

 Biography

 Halton was born in Beaconsfield, England in 1940.

-His father Matthew Halton, was a war correspondent for the CBC Radio during World War II and died when David was 16 years old on December 3, 1956.
+His father, Matthew Halton, was a war correspondent for CBC Radio during World War II and died when David was 16 years old on December 3, 1956.
 The senior Halton had a big influence in David's career choice.
-His sister Kathleen Tynan was the second wife and biographer of the English theatre critic Ken Tynan.
+David's sister Kathleen Tynan was the second wife and biographer of the English theatre critic Kenneth Tynan.

 David Halton joined CBC in 1965, and has spent time as a foreign affairs correspondent in: